abdullahalzubaer/Some-Useful-Functions/README.md

 file which is inconsistent with the original dataframe ( I have faced this issue, when I was reading the csv file that was saved from to_csv method, I was getting null values even tho in the original dataframe there was no null values)

+UPDATE
+29.NOV.2023

+The inconsistency was due to the nature of the dataset that has carraige return inside it '\r' something like that.
+So if your dataset does not have any carraige return then you can use to_csv happily
 '''

 # To read